Isaacng64/Project-3/JS Styleguide.md

 * There should NOT be a space between a function or constructor and the parentheses that follow them.
 * There should be a single space on both sides of the ternary operator.
 * There should be a single space following every comma or semicolon.
-* There should be a single space follwing the double slash (//) for comments.
 * There should be a single space after the opening curly brace and before the closing curly brace when initializing objects in a single line.

 #### Good: